ilastik/ilastik.github.io/documentation/basics/dataselection.md

 ## Loading data from a single file {#single_file}

-You can use the "Add one or more separate files..." option to add new data files to a project.
+You can use the "Add separate image(s)..." option to add new data files to a project.
 This will present a standard file open dialog, where the desired input file can be selected.
 This dialog also allows selecting multiple files.
 Note that multiple files will be added as if the dialog was